Autism Spectrum Disorder

 Although this program does not lead to licensure, it is developed to align with the recommendations of the Oregon Commission on Autism and the competencies required by autism specialists and others working with children on the autism spectrum.

 There is no application process for this certificate but you must have completed the pre-requisite course before proceeding with the other courses in the program.

 Prerequisite: SPED 410/510 Foundations for Understanding Autism Spectrum Disorder.
-Available summer term at Portland State University.
+Available online winter 2014.

 What is a Certificate of Completion?